miikaah/musa/README.md

 ##### 12.3.2019

+- feat: Watch for image file changes as well
+- feat: Select multiple songs in playlist
 - feat: Close library when clicking outside of it
 - feat: Drag & drop from library to playlist